 The age of the fraternities threw some glitches in the path of Junior Advisors, however.
 JAs faced the hot seat in the late 1950s/early 1960s with accusations of being "rushing tools", or using their advantaged position to recruit the most "desirable" freshmen to their respective fraternity.
 Problems escalated to the point where the JA selection committee determined the JA class could consist of no more than 4 JAs from the same social unit.
 The dissolution of fraternities in 1962 returned the role of Junior Advisor from a fraternity spokesperson to the less socially complicated position of "informal counselor" and friend that JAs still hold today.

 Support from the college administration has been a constant across the years for Junior Advisors.
 Along with the support of colleges presidents (after all, President Garfield believed JAs to be of the highest moral character), College Deans have always been supportive of JAs.
 John Hyde, former Dean of the Freshman Class reminded JAs in 1963 that "It is your personal counsel and example which bear the most weight with the freshmen.
 Get to know them as quickly and as well as possible," all the while encouraging JAs "to drop by for a chat, for it is only with your help and cooperation that I can perform my duties effectively."
-The reciprocal relationship between the Deans and Junior Advisors is essential in the success of the JA system.
+The reciprocal relationship between the Deans and Junior Advisors is essential to the success of the JA system.